elegantchaos/SketchX/README.md

 Each artboard on the page will be exported into the catalogue, using the artboard name to determine the exact path and asset type.

+If there's a page called "Symbols", it will be ignored.

+## Building

+Fetch the contents of this repository with `git clone https://github.com/elegantchaos/SketchX.git`.

+Build, using `swift build`.

+Run with `.build/debug/sketchx`.

+## Installing

+Install by copying the executable somewhere, eg `cp .build/debug/sketchx /usr/local/bin/`.

-## Example
+## Usage

-We have a catalogue called "Assets.xcassets", containing an icon set called "AppIcon", and an image set called "Image".
+If you have a catalogue called "Assets.xcassets", containing an icon set called "AppIcon", and an image set called "Image".

 To export into this from Sketch:

 - Call your page "Assets".
 - For the iconset, make artboards called `AppIcon.appiconset/Icon16`, `AppIcon.appiconset/Icon32`, etc.
 - For the image, make artboards called `Image.imageset/Image`, `Image.imageset/Image@2x`, etc.

+An example document can be seen in `Example/Example.sketch`.

+You can modify it and then export with the following command (from the root SketchX folder):

+    `swift run sketchx Example/Example.sketch Example/Example/`

+Try modifying

 ## Contents.json